JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 * Left A Button: Click = Menu button
 * Right A Button: Click = A/X press

-With Index Controllers there's a painful issue where the menu pops up every time you even slightly touch the Trackpad.
+With Index Controllers there's an annoying problem where the menu pops up every time you even slightly touch the Trackpad.

 This totally breaks the flow of the game and is very irritating but fortunately can also be fixed.